EdwinBayingana/form-builder/README.md

 We are going to build this with:
-- Nextjs 13  with AppRouter
+- Nextjs 13
 - Dnd-kit library
 - ServerActions
-- Typescript
+- TypeScript
-- Tailwindcss / Shadcn UI
+- Tailwindcss && Shadcn UI
 - Vercel PostgreSQL
 - Prisma as ORM